Energy Efficient Countries – So which are the most energy efficient countries in the world?

 So which are the most energy efficient countries?

 Some energy efficient countries in the world are trying hard to ensure that they can save as much money on energy, decrease as much possible energy used and their effect on the environment.
-Some countries have set their goals to becoming more energy efficient and Germany has been ranked the most energy efficient in the world.
+Some countries have set their goals to becoming more energy efficient.
+Germany has been ranked the most energy efficient in the world.

 When speaking of Germany, it is not uncommon to hear the phrase “German efficiency.”
 Meaning, it is not surprising to find Germany on top of this list.
 According to a recent study published by the American Council, Germany was the best country overall for energy efficiency, scoring high in multiple categories for a total score of 65 points out of 100 on their study.